Ayala-Ruan-CesarM/MLST-Klebsiella/README.md

 find . -name *.fna -exec cp {} "$PATH" \;
 ```
 Assuming all genomes files (type material and Colombian genomes) are on the same directory,
-that [abricate](https://github.com/tseemann/abricate.git) and [ncbi datasest](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/command-line-tools/download-and-install/)is installed and executable and that "Remove_duplicates.py" is on the working dir run:
+that [abricate](https://github.com/tseemann/abricate.git) and [ncbi datasest](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/command-line-tools/download-and-install/) are installed and executable and that "Remove_duplicates.py" is on the working dir then run:
 ```
 bash Resistance.sh
 ```